The Dream Job Is Dead. Did It Ever Really Exist?

 Many disillusioned workers are coming to the conclusion that they want a life where they work to live, rather than live to work.
 But it can be hard to admit when the job you thought would be a dream is really more of a waking nightmare, especially if you’ve already put years of hard work and expensive schooling into achieving it.
 Coronavirus and the resulting economic crisis, however, have sped up this process for many people, especially in industries where the pandemic has wrought significant job cuts.
 Even for those who still have jobs, the events of this year have forced us to re-evaluate what’s really important in life.

 Many of the factors that lead to this disillusionment are, perhaps unsurprisingly, gendered.
 According to a 2019 study from Cigna, women are more stressed at work than their male counterparts.
-It doesn’t help that most workplaces are still not set up for women, and especially women of color, to succeed.
-We have the worst national maternity leave policy of any wealthy nation, 81% of women say they have been sexually harassed at work, and studies like the 2019 American Time Use Survey show that we work longer hours than men for less money.
+It doesn’t help that most workplaces are still not set up for women, and especially women of colour, to succeed.
 And yet, we’re all just supposed to keep striving.

 Advertisement